 Don’t ever buy oat flour from a store if you have a blender at home.
 Literally, NO NEED!

-Oat flour in a blender takes seconds to make as you quite literally just add your required amount of oats and pulse for a few seconds, or to desired fineness.
-That’s it, you’re done and your flour is ready to be used in baking or whatever other reason you need it for.
+Oat flour in a blender takes seconds to make.
+You quite literally just add your required amount of oats and pulse for a few seconds or to desired fineness.
+That’s it, you’re done.
+And, your flour is ready to be used in baking, or whatever other reason you may need it for.